wjw1758548031/pv-docs-site/docs/devices/2-battery-charging/battery-charging.md

 ---
 sidebar_position: 1
-title: Charging Docker & Tag
+title: Charging Docker and Tag
 ---

-# Charging Docker & Tag
+# Charging Docker and Tag
 To charge or activate your tag, the Tag must sit in the indention on the top side of your Petority Docker and access to electricity.

 ![charge](/img/logo.svg)